lwambisrat/N-Puzzle-Game/README.md

 A simple A* solver for the N-Puzzle (sliding puzzle) implemented in Python.
 This repository contains a console program that accepts a user-provided board configuration, checks solvability, and—if solvable—searches for an optimal solution using the Manhattan distance heuristic.

-Note: your main solver file is named `n_puzzle_solver.py`.
-The README below assumes that filename.

----

 ## Table of Contents